rajkbess/hackathon/README.md

 ## Description

 This project sets up a network of clients, dealers and central counterparties that can trade together using CDM events.
 This business network is governed by Business Network Operator, which is also part of the project.

+Each node is defined by

+   * legalEntityId
+   * type
+   * name
+   * list of (partyId, account) pairs

+This definition is then used to map `partyId` on a CDM event to a Corda party